 \subsection{A global curvature estimate}

-We fix $i\in\mathbb{N}$ and write $F=F_i$ and $h=h_i$ for ease of notation.
-Since $F$ is an isometric embedding of a compact disc, it is bounded in $C^1$ in terms of the $C^0-$norm of the metric $h$, that is,
+We fix $l\in\mathbb{N}$ and abbreviate $F=F_l$ as well as $h=h_l$.
+Since $F$ is an isometric embedding of a compact disc, it is bounded in $C^1$ in terms of the $C^0$-norm of the metric $h$, that is,